Acarbose

 will not work fast enough.
 Instead,

-• Tell your doctor or nurse if this happens.
+• Tell your healthcare provider if this happens.

 • Signs of an allergic reaction such as skin rash, itching, swelling of your lips, face and mouth, or difficulty breathing.